Defend Against Domestic Violence Charges in Colorado Springs

 put into play during the dynamics of a relationship, you deserve a chance.

 This is where I come in.
-As a criminal defense attorney, I examine all
+As a domestic violence defense attorney, I examine

 Don't let your reputation be affected by a domestic violence accusation.